arbaz93/Imageer-backend/README.md

 The backend of **Imageer** is built with **Express.js** and manages the following tasks:

 - Image uploads and storage
-- Image format conversion (supports over 15 formats)
+- Image format conversion (currently supports over 15 formats)
 - Image deletion after 30 days (via **EasyCron** for scheduled tasks)
 - Integration with **Firebase** and **Cloudinary** for image hosting
 - Server-side management of environment variables via **dotenv**